JustDravee/justdravee.github.io/_posts/2025-04-03-the 3 prompts of spec thinking.md

 - Invariants (always-true conditions)
 - Flow assertions (e.g. ordering, permissions, thresholds)

-Finds:
+🔍 Finds (spec/design level issues, meaning *what should exist but doesn't*):

 - Implicit invariants
 - Precondition gaps (Insufficient bounds for input parameters, state variables, or external dependencies)
 - State desynchronization
 - Order-dependency bugs

-🔍 Catches:
+🐛 Catches (actual bugs, meaning *what breaks at runtime*):

 - Invariant violations
 - External/internal state mismatches
 - Missing guards on critical paths

-🧠 This is where your deepest bugs hide—and where your custom “checklist” builds itself naturally.
+🧠 This is where your deepest bugs hide—and where your custom "checklist" builds itself naturally.

 ---